erikblessman/coding-projects/tic-tac-toe/README.md

 ```

 ### 3. Update index.css folder by adding the following css styles in the Game Board region

+_Note: After you add this, you should see a 3x3 grid/table with white borders_

 ```css
 /* ************************************************************